Burner + Dropbox =

 an automagic archive for voicemails and photos

-Most of us have a lot of important conversations and share a lot of useful information by text and picture message these days.
-And if you’re at all like us, you’ve got more than a few voicemails you just can't bring yourself to delete.
+I'll bet you have a lot of important conversations and share a lot of useful information by text and picture messages (MMS) these days.
+If you’re like us, you’ve got more than a few voicemails you just can't bring yourself to delete.

 But moving content from the message inbox to wherever else you need it can be annoying.
-Cutting, pasting, long-pressing, forwarding—it's all inconvenient and makes you wonder why messages and voicemails are so isolated from the rest of the software on the same device.
+Cutting, pasting, long-pressing, forwarding—it's inconvenient and makes you wonder why messages and voicemails are so isolated from the rest of the software on your device.

-Burner’s Dropbox Connection is a cinch to set up – all you do is select Dropbox from the list of Connections on the setting page for your Burner, and authorize it.
-Once you do, you’ll never lose a voicemail or picture message you've sent or received again – they’ll all be automatically archived to a Burner folder in Dropbox.
+Burner’s Dropbox Connection is a cinch to set up.
+All you do is select Dropbox from the list of Connections on the Settings page for your Burner, and authorize it.
+Once you do, you’ll never lose a voicemail or picture message you've sent or received—they’ll all be automatically archived to a Burner folder in Dropbox.

 Since Dropbox folders can be shared with friends or colleagues, you can also use this as an easy way to collaborate.
-You can even daisy-chain other apps via services like IFTTT, where you can find recipes to do everything from moving files around to auto-posting to social networks.
+You can even daisy-chain other apps via services like IFTTT and Zapier, where you can find recipes to do everything from moving files around to auto-posting on social networks.

-To learn more about how to set up the Dropbox Burner Connection, click here.
+To learn more about how to set up the Dropbox Burner Connection, check out the Support Center.